menhaj007/reach_mastermind/README.md

   1
   1
   ```
 With this result, the choices are to use regex in order to create an array without the "\n" or use a HashMap<number, "\n">  then push the keys into a new array.
 Thus, API is a better choice for this operation.

 If you do want to use the above link directly, below is the code ->

   ```
   for (...)
-    Character.isDigit(randIntegerString.charAt(i)))
+    Character.isDigit(randomIntegers.charAt(i)))

   Link: => [ https://docs.oracle.com/javase/7/docs/api/java/lang/Character.html ]